 Ridding yourself of addiction can be incredibly hard, and you’re not going to get rid of it in a day.
 That situation is made even more complicated when there are mental health issues that make your addiction even more difficult to overcome.
 Mental health issues could have led to drug addiction, or the addiction could have led to mental health issues – in either case, the right treatment is necessary.

 When there are mental health issues as well as substance abuse addictions, it’s called a dual diagnosis – which is important to know in drug rehab if you’re going to get the right treatment.
 It’s important for treatment centers to recognize when there are mental health issues in the equation.
-An untreated mental health problems can make the addiction increasingly difficult to get past.
+Untreated mental health problems can make the addiction increasingly difficult to get past.

 It’s worth noting that mental health and substance abuse are diagnosed together quite commonly.
 As nearly 50 percent of individuals experiencing severe mental health issues or disorders are also dealing with drug addictions.
 There is a considerable correlation between the two.

 How it starts

-The reason mental health issues and substance abuse and alcohol abuse are often correlated is that individuals may use these substances as a way to treat or relieve their symptoms.
+The reason mental health issues, substance abuse, and alcohol abuse are often correlated is that individuals may use these substances as a way to treat or relieve their symptoms.

 Mental health issues can present an overwhelming amount of pressure or negativity, and substances provide a short respite from that.
 Leaving these mental health issues untreated may increase the need for substances, or else the symptoms become even stronger.